JustFixNYC/worst-evictors-site/README.md

 It is based on a [Gatsby starter](https://github.com/fhavrlent/gatsby-contentful-typescript-starter).
 Almost all of the content is pulled from [Contentful](https://www.contentful.com/).

+Read about the Housing Data Coalition's code of conduct on our [About Page](https://www.housingdatanyc.org/).

 ## 🚀 Quick start